 - Are not employees or volunteers of SLFCU

-- An original essay addressing the topic "Do you believe people should choose a career based on the potential salary, or because they are passionate about the work?
-Why?"
+- An original essay addressing the topic “What is the best or worst thing you’ve ever spent your own money on, and what lesson did you learn from that experience?”
 Your essay must be no more than 500 words in length, double-spaced, and in PDF format.

 - A PDF copy of your latest grade transcript showing a current cumulative grade point average (high school or college) of at least 2.5, along with your name and school